pseudoeazy/eazy-pomodoro-extension/README.md

-# React Chrome Extension Boilerplate
+# Eazy Pomodoro Extension

-Boilerplate for building Chrome Extensions in React and TypeScript using a simple Webpack build process.
+A Pomodoro Chrome Extension in React and TypeScript using a simple Webpack build process.

 ## Getting Started